Nexus Letter Examples: Templates, & What to Show Your Doctor

 Nexus Letter Example for Sleep Apnea Secondary to PTSD

-Below is a fictional example of a nexus letter of a veteran claiming sleep apnea secondary to PTSD.
+Below is a fictional example of a sleep apnea example nexus letter of a veteran claiming secondary to PTSD.

 Not all letters will require this much detail, but its a solid reference for what a strong nexus letter truly looks like.